 This programme is run jointly by the University and the world-renowned Royal Botanic Garden Edinburgh (RBGE).
 The RBGE is home to one of the world’s best living collections of plants (15,000 species across four sites, amounting to five per cent of known world species), a herbarium of three million preserved specimens and one of the UK’s most comprehensive botanical libraries.

 RBGE offers collections-based biodiversity research opportunities across a wide spectrum of organisms and geographical regions.
 This diversity, coupled with the RBGE’s world-leading research in different continents, provides an unrivalled masters programme in plant biodiversity.

-This programme is full time and consists of two semesters of lectures, practicals, workshops and investigations, followed by a four-month research project.
-The programme includes a two-week field course in a tropical country.
+This programme is full time and consists of two semesters of lectures, workshops and investigations, followed by a four-month research project.

 The programme can also be taken on a part-time basis over two years.
 Part-time students can opt either to take 60 credits of taught courses in the first year of study, followed by the remaining 60 credits of taught courses and the four-month research project in the second year of study, or all taught courses in the first year followed by the four-month research project in the second year of study.

 The programme is delivered mainly at RBGE but also at the University’s King’s Buildings campus.

 You must take these courses: